jaredsmith/schnippypranks/README.md

 <del>Alias pico and nano to vi</del><br />

-Organize flash-mob tasked with simultaneously throwing dinosaurs at him, at precisely the same moment.
+Organize flash-mob tasked with simultaneously throwing dinosaurs at him, at precisely the same moment. <br />

+Install fartscoll.js into Schnippy's WWDC presentation